 PARTNER WITH US

 Microomics wants to support your projects and developments.
-If you are a part of a private company, academic group or public hospital that wants to launch a project by means of public or private funding, then Microomics is your ideal partner.
-Count with us from the start of the application process and enjoy our ample experience in National and European consortia.
+If you are a part of a company, academic group or hospital that wants to lead a project by means of public or private funding, then Microomics is your ideal partner.
+Joint to us from the start of the application process and enjoy our broad experience in National and European consortia.

 Microomics actively seeks research partnership agreements with R&D departments in companies with complementary interests or with research groups in academia or hospitals.
 We are continuously developing new products through R&D projects aiming to implement new technologies, complement existing analysis, or develop specific diagnostic tools, databases and pipelines.
 By means of our R&D department we foster our own research projects in collaboration with other research institutes, hospitals or Research and Development (R&D) areas from complementary industrial partners.
 In particular, developing highly specialized and customized solutions, as well as on the generation of proprietary databases.